Luzhou Sichuan, China Travel Guide

 Show respect when visiting temples or monasteries.

-Further guidelines for respectful visits.
+Further rules for respectful visits.

 Your travel choices directly impact the local economy.
 Support local businesses and communities.